Pretest Counseling Recommendations

 Key Points to Address During Pretest Counseling

-• Benefits and limitations of genetic/genomic testing (see below)
+• Benefits, risks, and limitations of testing (see below)

 • Potential role of testing for other family members

-• For predictive testing, the importance of testing an affected family member first
+• For predictive testing, testing may start with an affected family member

-• Explanation of possible results: positive, negative, variants of uncertain clinical significance, and secondary or unexpected results
+• Explanation of possible results: positive, negative, variants of uncertain significance, and secondary or unexpected results

 • How such results would be interpreted based on the patient’s family and medical history